Wiki · Individual Player · Last reviewed June 25, 2026

 Abbeel's influence also runs through education.
 Berkeley says his Introduction to AI class has reached more than 100,000 students through edX, and that his Deep RL and Deep Unsupervised Learning materials are standard references for AI researchers.

 Gradescope, another company he co-founded, moved AI-assisted workflow into education rather than robotics.
-Turnitin announced in 2018 that it had acquired Gradescope, describing it as an assessment platform for grading paper-based exams, online homework, and programming projects with help from artificial intelligence.
+Turnitin and Berkeley announced in 2018 that Turnitin had acquired Gradescope, describing it as an assessment platform for grading paper-based exams, online homework, and programming projects with help from artificial intelligence.
 This matters because it shows a recurring Abbeel pattern: translate difficult AI or automation problems into institutional workflows where humans still supervise, evaluate, and correct.

 Berkeley Open Arms extends that pattern into hardware access.
 Berkeley's profile describes it as focused on low-cost, capable seven-degree-of-freedom robot arms.
 In a field where hardware scarcity limits experimentation, lower-cost robotics platforms can broaden who gets to test embodied AI ideas.